dieterich-lab/rp-bp/README.md

 #Uninstallation instruction

-The python packages can also be removed with make.
+The rp-bp python packages can also be removed with pip.

-**This will uninstall all of the required packages (e.g., numpy, pandas, etc.) as well as rp-bp.
-It will also delete the compiled Stan models.**

-``make clean``

-The rp-bp packages (only) can be uninstalled with pip3.

 ``pip3 uninstall misc riboutils rpbp``

 #Usage instructions